igor-mendix/envoy-extproc-rust/README.md

 ## Purpose

-This is a simple Envoy External Processing (ext_proc) gRPC server written in Rust.
+This is a simple Envoy External Processing gRPC server written in Rust.
 It demonstrates how to interact with Envoy to modify HTTP traffic.

 ## Build Process

-During the build process (orchestrated by `make`), `build.rs` uses Bazel to fetch and manage the necessary Protocol Buffer (proto) files for Envoy's APIs.
-These protos are then compiled into Rust code.
+Makefile has a target that fetches necessary Protocol Buffer (proto) files for Envoy's API (via Bazel).
+Then, during the build process, `build.rs` uses Bazel cache to add these proto files as Rust code.

 ### Build

 #### Prerequisites
 * `make`
-* For local build: Rust and Cargo and Bazel
+* For local build: Rust, Cargo and Bazel
 * For Docker-based build: Docker